 At age 9, my polyps were starting to turn cancerous and removal of my colon with a temporary ileostomy was decided necessary.
 I experienced many complications and near death experiences the following year resulting in 4 more surgeries and I was left with an ileostomy for 6 years.
 After a routine colonoscopy and consultation with another surgeon, it was decided a straight pull-thru may be an option.
 At age 15, I had the straight pull-thru surgery and experienced life threatening complications from adhesions that resulted in another surgery for adhesions removal.
 My health slowly stabilized over the next 5 years.
 I was able to graduate with a Masters degree, I have maintained full time employment, and am enjoying life as well as discovering new challenges for myself everyday.

-This is my journey with FAP: recounting memories and experiences, coping with life changes, tackling new challenges, and doing my best to continue to survive.
+This is my journey with FAP and SBS: recounting memories and experiences, coping with life changes, tackling new challenges, and doing my best to continue to survive.
 When I was a child, I didn't know anyone else with FAP outside of my family.
 I hope you'll join me and together we can fight this disease.